Baron Realty - Commercial and Multi-Family brokers in Toronto, Montreal, Quebec, Ontario, Canada

 Any professional brokerage team ensures a process has been followed that results in a top price.
 But a broker is also useful in avoiding what should be a seller’s worse nightmare: going through the sale process, providing mountains of information, negotiating, accepting an offer, tying up the property for months… only to have the buyer be unwilling, or unable to close.
 When buyers know they are the only party at the table who were interested, or when they know the seller “loathes” brokers and will not list the property, what’s stopping them from coming back towards the end with a few price-reduction requests?
 This is not likely to happen if the buyer knows that there are multiple competing offers waiting to take the deal if they try to drop it.

-Immobilier Baron specializes in matching buyers and sellers of apartment buildings.
+Baron Realty specializes in matching buyers and sellers of apartment buildings.

 Contact us now to work with our team!